MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Considerations for Direct Routing

-If Calling Plans are not available in your area or you want to keep your existing carrier, consider [Direct Routing](direct-routing-landing-page.md).
-For more information, see [Configure Direct Routing](direct-routing-configure.md) and [Manage emergency call routing policies](manage-emergency-call-routing-policies.md).
+**If Calling Plans are not available in your area or you want to keep your existing carrier who is not a participant of the Microsoft Operator Connect program, consider [Direct Routing](direct-routing-landing-page.md).** For more information, see [Configure Direct Routing](direct-routing-configure.md) and [Manage emergency call routing policies](manage-emergency-call-routing-policies.md).

 ### Emergency call enablement and configuration

 You must define emergency calling policies for Direct Routing users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
 (Note that registered emergency locations are not supported for Direct Routing users.)

-You can assign an emergency call routing policy  to a Teams Direct Routing user account, a network site, or both.
+You can assign an emergency call routing policy to a Direct Routing user account, a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located as follows:

 - **Registered addresses: As the tenant admininstrator, you can optionally set the registered address.**